leverj/api/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Usually syntax error in your HTTP request URI or headers 401 | Unauthorized -- You are using an unregistered private key or your clock in way off 404 | Not Found -- The specified resource could not be found 405 | Method Not Allowed -- Resource does not support that method.
+400 | Bad Request -- Usually syntax error in your HTTP request URI or headers 401 | Unauthorized -- You are using an unregistered private key or your clock is way off 404 | Not Found -- The specified resource could not be found 405 | Method Not Allowed -- Resource does not support that method.
 Eg. PUT on a GET only resource 406 | Not Acceptable -- You requested a format that isn't JSON